thycotic/dsv-docs/product/cli-ref/home.md

 ```cmd
 thy home create secret2 --data @../secret.json
 ```
+### Read

->Note The Home feature is in Beta version currenlty, so some functionality is missing.
+>Note The Home feature is in Beta version currently, so some functionality is missing.
 Additionally, we my make breaking changes while in Beta.

 Commands such as edit, getbyversion, restore, and rollback are not enabled yet.